stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 ## Calculated Retribution
 *1st Level Warding*<br>
-**Casting Time:** Trigger - You take damage from a weapon attack.
+**Casting Time:** 1 Action<br>
 **Range:** Self<br>
 **Components:** V, S, M *(An executioner's hood.)*<br>
 **Duration:** Sustained, up to 1 minute

 *You surround yourself with a dampening magical field and collect the energy of a foe’s attack to use against them.*

-When this spell is cast, you gain 1 level of resistance against the triggering attack.
-You also gain a retribution charge.
-While the spell is active, you can choose to spend this charge to deal an additional 2d10 energy damage when you hit with a weapon attack.
-Once you expend the charge the spell ends.
+When this spell is cast, you gain resistance to physical damage for the duration.
+If you are hit by a weapon attack while this spell is active, you gain a retribution charge, wbhich you can choose to spend before the spell ends to deal an additional 2d12 energy damage when you hit with a weapon attack.
+Once you expend the charge, the spell ends.

-This spell triggers the first time you take damage from a weapon attack, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this spell, or not to use it at all.

 ## Mage Armour
 *1st Level Warding (Ritual)*<br>